No Lost Cause

-Steve is a dedicated conservationist and was deeply alarmed by the epic slaughter of elephants he was witnessing, but I don't think for a second he was suggesting we give up the fight.
+Steve is a dedicated conservationist and was deeply alarmed by the epic slaughter of elephants he was witnessing, but I don’t think for a second he was suggesting we give up the fight.
 Nor are many of the rest of us who have devoted our lives and careers to conservation.
-Yet in the pages of science and nature publications, and in communications put out by conservation organizations—including ALERT, a scientific organization I founded and lead—we often hear depressing, even devastating, stories about the rapid destruction of wildlife and their habitats.
+Yet in the pages of science and nature publications and in communications put out by conservation organizations—including ALERT, a scientific organisation I founded and lead—we often hear depressing, even devastating, stories about the rapid destruction of wildlife and their habitats.
 So where is the hope for nature conservation?

 I would argue that, in fact, there’s a great deal of hope and plenty of good news to celebrate and expand upon.
 While it’s true that we’re losing more nature every day, we are also making some important gains.
 Here is a quick synopsis of some of the good news.